 Superintendent Contract Term Considerations for the Board Explanation, Special Considerations, and Resources Board Obligations Under the Employment Contract Do all members of the Board understand the District's obligations under the employment contract and what not complying with them will mean to the District?
 Specifically, are Board members aware of the Board's specific obligations regarding: 1.
 The Superintendent Evaluation 2.
 Goal setting 3.
-Required notifications/actions by each party prior to termination of the employment contract Ongoing Monitoring of Each Party's Compliance with the Contract Are the Board and Superintendent actually complying with the terms of the employment contract?
+Required notifications/actions by each party prior Specifically, are Board members aware of the specific obligations regarding: 1.
+The Superintendent Evaluation 2.
+Goal setting

+Superintendent Contract Term Considerations for the Board Explanation, Special Considerations, and Resources Ongoing Monitoring of Each Party's Compliance with the Contract Are the Board and Superintendent actually complying with the terms of the employment contract?
 Has the Board Attorney explained how the Board should monitor compliance with the employment contract?
 Legislative Issues How might pending pension reform legislation or other trending legislation affect the employment contract?